nam219/security-camera/jetsontx2/README.md

 Before running you need to install tensorflow for Jetson Nano.
 Official instructions can be found [here](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html).

 After installing tensorflow, you need to run the `compile_ssd_mobilenet.py` script from your project directory.
-- You only need to do this once, not every time you run it.
+**Note**: You only need to do this the first time.

 ```Shell
 cd project_directory